-ON THIS PAGE: You will find a drawing of the main body parts affected by these diseases.
+ON THIS PAGE: You will find a drawing of the main body parts affected by ovarian, fallopian tube, and peritoneal cancer.
 Use the menu to see other pages.

 This illustration shows a frontal and sagittal (side) view of a woman’s reproductive system.
 The frontal section shows the fallopian tubes, 2 small ducts that link the 2 ovaries (1 on each side) to the hollow, pear-shaped uterus.
 The lower, narrow part of the uterus is called the cervix, which leads to the vagina.
 The uterus is located in the pelvis, between the bladder and rectum, and the vagina is located behind the urethra, which connects to the bladder.

 The next section in this guide is Risk Factors and Prevention.
-It explains what factors may increase the chance of developing these diseases.
-You may use the menu to choose another section to read in this guide.
+It explains the factors that may increase the chance of developing ovarian, fallopian tube, and peritoneal cancer.
+Use the menu to choose another section to read in this guide.